growth-mate/docs/src/Publishers/studio.md

 ![Screenshot 2024-07-26 at 21.00.20](https://hackmd.io/_uploads/rydizd-t0.png)

 6. We are almost ready.
-You have successfuly created ad unit.
-Now it is time to embed it.
-You can choose between HTML.
+You have successfully created the ad unit.
+Now it's time to embed it.
+You can choose to embed it using HTML.

 ![Screenshot 2024-07-26 at 20.54.09](https://hackmd.io/_uploads/HJ4Mmd-KR.png)